 In August 2019 the asphalt roadway was competed and the bridge opened to vehicles.
 In the summer of 2020 the bridge coping stones were installed.

-Visiting Site: For those wishing to visit the bridge site and Latton Junction by car, it is best to park on the road in Latton village and cross the A419 dual-carriageway on foot using the nearby bridge.
-The Weymoor Bridge site is at the far end of the bridge, with Latton Junction close by.
+Visiting the bridge: For those wishing to visit the bridge and Latton Junction by car, it is best to park on the road in Latton village and cross the A419 dual-carriageway on foot using the nearby bridge.
 For cyclists and walkers, the towpath here leads (west) to Cerney Wick and beyond all the way to Siddington, near Cirencester, where the public right of way currently ends.

 (Tap / click images to enlarge)